isir/gretaUnity/README.md

 Welcome to the public repository of the GretaUnity project.
 Greta is a virtual character engine that allows generating socio-emotional behaviors in order to build natural interactional scenario with human users.

 This project integrates a Greta agent in a Unity3D environment.
-It was tested on Unity 5.4.1f1, and 2019.2.13f1 (this version might change soon).
+It was tested on Unity 5.4.1f1, 2019.2.13f1, 2020.2.1f1.

 # Quick start